Icon Nutrition Outline Food

 5. Dice the sweet potato

 6. Heat the drippings over medium-low heat.
-Slowly add flour and water into the drippings while whisking to create a thick gravy.
+Slowly add flour and water to the drippings while whisking to create a thick gravy

-10. Store remaining stew in the fridge for up to 5 days.
+10. Store the remaining stew in the refrigerator for up to 5 days

 Recipe from: Money Crashers